codescape/jira-multiple-subtasks/docs/syntax.md

 |---------------|----------------|
 | first content | second content |

+The description of the parent task can be used for the newly created subtask as well:

+    - We use the description of the parent task
+      description: @inherit
+    - We append to the description of the parent task
+      description: @inherit{n}{n}and some more details here...

 #### Priority

 By default, the priority of the parent issue will be used for the new subtask.